 Fit to be worn or displayed, this sumptuous scarf is a stunning representation of Storrier’s vision.
-It is available framed and ready to hang, or unframed and ready to wear.
+It is available framed and ready to hang, ready to wear.
 ‘Surveyor (Camp Site 1)’ will delight collectors of Australian contemporary art, as well as admirers of Storrier and wearable art.

 Tim STORRIER (1949 - )